Language: EN

 delay(1000); // wait one second

-Finally, we click on the highlighted button to compile and send the program to our Arduino board.
-After a few seconds, the IDE will compile the program and the screen should look similar to the following.
+Finally, we click the highlighted button to compile and send the programming to our Arduino board.
+After a few seconds, the IDE will compile the program, and the screen should look similar to the following.

 arduino-compilado

-After a few flashes, the board will start running the program, turning the LED on and off.
-We agree that it’s not very spectacular, but the important thing is that if you have made it this far, it means that everything works and is well configured, and from here you are ready to start playing.
+But the important thing is that if you have made it this far, it means everything works and is well configured, and from here you are ready to start playing 🎉.

-Don’t forget about PIN 13 when making your programs.
+Don’t forget about PIN 13 when creating your programs.
 It is very helpful for debugging your programs.

 External power supply

-• Regulated 5V power supply via the USB port.
-We can connect a transformer, an external 5V battery, or any other 5V source using a USB connector.
-This input must be regulated in power, that is, it must be stable, constant, and fixed at 5V, since Arduino does not monitor the voltage input through this input.
+This input must be regulated, meaning it must be stable, constant, and fixed at 5V (since Arduino does not monitor the voltage input through this port).

-Avoid voltages higher than 12 volts for extended periods.
+Avoid voltages higher than 12 volts for an extended period.
 They can overheat the voltage regulators and damage the board.

-If we connect our external power supply to our Arduino board, we will see that it executes the program we have created, of course without the need for a connected computer.
+If we connect our external power supply to our Arduino board, we will see that it executes the programming we have created, of course without the need for a connected computer.

 Download the code